The Woman Who Left: Production

-The Woman Who Left was directed by Lav Diaz, who was also the film's editor and cinematographer.
+The Woman Who Left was written and directed by Lav Diaz, who also served as producer, editor, and cinematographer.
 It was produced by Sine Olivia and Cinema One Originals, with the latter's head, Ronald Arguelles, being the film's executive producer.
 According to Diaz the film was made not for a film festival.
-The film was planned to have a duration of four hours and by June 2016, the film was already in the editing process.
+The film was planned to have a duration of four hours, and by June 2016, the film was already in the editing process.

-The film was primarily shot in Calapan, Oriental Mindoro, the Philippines, which is the hometown of lead actress Charo Santos-Concio.
+The film was primarily shot in Calapan, Oriental Mindoro, which is the hometown of lead actress Charo Santos-Concio.
 According to Diaz, the film was inspired by the 1872 short story "God Sees the Truth, But Waits" by Leo Tolstoy.
 Diaz, reflecting on the story and how it relates to his work, said that life is not truly understood by anyone and that more often people "abide and succumb to life's randomness."
 Charo Santos-Concio, the lead actress, described the film as "a story of forgiveness, of transcendence."